Are you in search for a high-quality solar watch which is also budget-friendly? Then you are in the right place now!

 - Some non pilot people find a few advanced features redundant

-As you can see, the dial is very busy, crowded with so many numbers, scales, arcs, and it even has for hands indicating different information.
-The dial is something you just love or hate.
+As you can see, the dial is very busy and crowded with many numbers, scales, and arcs, and it even has hands indicating different information.
+The dial is something you love or hate.
 If you are a minimalist, the NightHawk’s style is not for you.
-But if you want a watch with lots of details on the face, the NightHawk is one of the perfect picks, because all the details on the dial are very well organized, it looks crowded, but not messy!
+But if you want a watch with lots of details on the face, the NightHawk is one of the perfect picks because all the details on the dial are very well organized.
+It looks crowded but neat.

 I’m talking about those who are just ordinary watch people, not pilots.
-If you are a real aviator, I think you would consider NightHawk a reliable fully-featured tool which happens to be a nice-looking fashion item.
+If you are a real aviator, you should consider NightHawk, a reliable, fully-featured tool that is a nice-looking fashion item.

-What I like most about this watch is the sharp body, from lugs, case to crowns.
-The brushed silver finish also adds much to the coolness of this watch, fits in very well with the black tone of the dial.
+What I like most about this watch is the sharp body, from lugs and cases to crowns.
+The brushed silver finish also adds much to the coolness of this watch and fits in very well with the black tone of the dial.

-Besides being an excellent pilot watch, the NightHawk is also suitable for those who often travel, because it has GMT function.
+Besides being an excellent pilot watch, the NightHawk is also suitable for those who often travel because it has a GMT function.
 That means you can track time at two separate locations through the dial.

 One more thing I like about the watch is the 200m (660ft) water resistance.
-It’s not a diving piece like the SSC017, but it’s still well protected from water, that’s cool.
-You can wear it to anywhere you want, even watersports adventures.
+It’s not a diving piece like the SSC017, but it’s still well-protected from water.
+You can wear it anywhere you want, even watersports adventures.
 But I don’t recommend you to scuba dive with it.
 Anyway, it’s designed to fly, not to dive.
-Do it at your own risk!
+Do it at your own risk.

 The lume on NightHawk is second to none, even Seiko’s Lumibrite.
-The icy blue provides you easy read in the dark and can last for hours.
+The icy blue provides an easy read in the dark and can last for hours.

-The Eco-Drive movement beating inside is solar powered quartz.
-Whether the light source is natural or artificial, the panel on the watch can absorb it and convert into energy and store up for months.
-You won’t ever get near the empty point despite the fact that Citizen provides you a power saver function!
+The Eco-Drive movement beating inside is solar-powered quartz.
+Whether the light source is natural or artificial, the watch panel can absorb it, convert it into energy, and store it for months.
+You won’t ever get near the empty point despite Citizen providing you with a power saver function.

 Is it for you?

 For those who are pilots, this Citizen NightHawk is a reliable tool watch that’s worth checking out.
-For other watch folks, it’s a cool & rugged watch which exudes excellent craftsmanship from Citizen – one of the largest watch makers in the world.
+For other watch folks, it’s a cool & rugged watch that exudes excellent craftsmanship from Citizen – one of the largest watchmakers in the world.

-The aesthetic number-full dial is not only eye-catching but also very intriguing, especially to non-watch people!
+The aesthetic number-full dial is eye-catching and very intriguing, especially to non-watch people.
 This watch draws attention!

 Citizen Eco-Drive BM8180-03E Field Watch